winterborn/flight-info/README.md

 npm run dev
 ```

-The backend server will run on `http://localhost:4000` (or the port specified in the .env file).
+The backend server will run on `http://localhost:4000`.

 Open a new terminal window and navigate to the frontend folder: